ThingSet/thingset.github.io/_spec/2b_functions.md

 The names of the data objects are passed to the function as a single string or as an array of strings.

 The response contains a status code and the requested data.
-If a single data object was requested, the returned data is also a single CBOR primitive (number, string, true/false, depending on data type).
+If a single data object was requested, the returned data is also a single JSON primitive (number, string, true/false, depending on data type).
 Multiple objects were requested, the response is an array containing the requested data objects in the same order.

 Example 1: Read single data object "enableSwitch"